-First World War diaries released by the UK's National Archives reveal that in the space of three days between April 27 - 29, 1916, while the Rising was going on in Dublin, the Germans released poison gas into trenches held by British soldiers from the predominantly Irish 16th Division at Hulluch in France.
+First World War diaries released by the UK's National Archives in 2014 revealed that in the space of three days between April 27 - 29, 1916, while the Rising was going on in Dublin, the Germans released poison gas into trenches held by British soldiers from the predominantly Irish 16th Division at Hulluch in France.

 The account of the attack is contained in the war unit diaries of the 8th Battalion of the Royal Dublin Fusiliers.
 In the lead up to the 100th anniversary of the start of the first World War, the UK National Archives has released almost 4,000 diaries belonging to cavalry and infantry regiments that fought in the war.